Lisa Zenzen Baker, 1961-2003

 The three nurses who clocked in for their shifts on the fourth floor of Samaritan Hospital in Troy, N. Y. one evening back in November 2003 could not have imagined that the collapse of one of their patients that night would set off a series of events that is still going on 20 years later.

-The patient, who had try 1 diabetes, was Lisa Baker.
+The patient, who had type 1 diabetes, was Lisa Baker.
 Just after 2 a.m. on November 11 she was found not breathing and - according to an entry in her medical chart - with a blood/glucose level of 2 mg/dL.

 Any reading below 60 mg/dL requires immediate treatment.